bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 1: 00:41:26

-So all of the queries are made using the same, yes, each query is connected to the same, let's say, key pair.
+So each query is connected to the same, let's say, key pair.
 The crucial part is that every query is encrypted.
 So it's encrypted under this key.
 So it's not, the queries, I guess, are identifiably from the same party.